Fahrenheit: Definition and conversion

 Historically, on the Fahrenheit scale the freezing point of water was 32 °F, and the boiling point was 212 °F (at standard atmospheric pressure).
 This put the boiling and freezing points of water 180 degrees apart.
 Therefore, a degree on the Fahrenheit scale was 1/180 of the interval between the freezing point and the boiling point.
 On the Celsius scale, the freezing and boiling points of water were originally defined to be 100 degrees apart.
 A temperature interval of 1 °F was equal to an interval of 5/9 degrees Celsius.
-With the Fahrenheit and Celsius scales now both defined by the kelvin, this relationship was preserved, a temperature interval of 1 °F being equal to an interval of 5/9 K and of 5/9 °C. The Fahrenheit and Celsius scales intersect numerically at −40 in the respective unit (i.e, −40 °F ≘ −40 °C).
+With the Fahrenheit and Celsius scales now both defined by the kelvin, this relationship was preserved, a temperature interval of 1 °F being equal to an interval of 5/9 K and of 5/9 °C. The Fahrenheit and Celsius scales intersect numerically at −40 in the respective unit (i.e., −40 °F corresponds to −40 °C).

 Absolute zero is 0 K, −273.15 °C, or −459.67 °F. The Rankine temperature scale uses degree intervals of the same size as those of the Fahrenheit scale, except that absolute zero is 0 °R – the same way that the Kelvin temperature scale matches the Celsius scale, except that absolute zero is 0 K.